 Contact a professional who is experienced and educated in science based methods to work with you and your dog.
 One who understands that the research is very clear on how to best address the challenges for best results long term and has the experience to teach you and your dog.
 No flooding, no forcing, no punishment.
 Solid behavior help instead.
 Your average dog trainer is just that, a dog trainer.
 They aren’t educated or experienced in dealing with behavior issues in the best and most modern ways possible.
 This isn’t about cookie pushing but in timing rewards so that counter conditioning occurs by changing the emotional response to the stimulus (the other dog).
 Timing is everything, and must occur at precise moments with a high enough value reward while at the same time preventing over threshold or flooding situations where learning does not happen.

 If you can’t afford a behaviorist there are also online resources, such as CARE For the Reactive Dog, that can help the dog owner learn skills to address their dog’s challenges.
 Beware of any trainer promising fast fixes…these fixes typically require use of punishment which may suppress the behavior but does not fix the emotional response.
 This can lead to even more challenging and dangerous behaviors later because the dog is still reacting but with a new level of fear added on.

 If a friend tries to help you because something worked with their dog remember that not all dogs are the same.
 Educated and experienced trainers and behaviorists have spent countless hours learning about animal behavior and how to address these things in the best and safest way possible.
-While your neighbor or friend may mean well, the haven’t put their heart and soul and wallet into leaning the best methods to make your dog better.
+While your neighbor or friend may mean well, they haven’t put their heart and soul and wallet into learning the best methods to make your dog better.